joaopbugarin/dsa-python/tips.md

 filtered_line = [x for x in row if x.isdigit()]
 ```
 This creates a new list containing only items from `row` that are digits.

+### Two pointers

+**General idea**
+Have 1 index on beggining/end of the array and then move/squeeze then until they meet/pass each other.
+.
+1-indexed array: starts at index 1
+. sorted in non-decreasing order: increasing order but may have repeated values